 Mix up a batch of marinated vegetables and some muffins to help with rv meals while you're getting set up.

 The marinated vegetables are great raw or wrapped in foil

 and roasted on the BBQ or campfire.

-Just in case, we always carry a can or jar of spaghetti sauce and a package of pasta as emergency rations.
+We always carry some just-in-case rations, usually a can or jar of spaghetti sauce and a package of pasta, as emergency meals.